juji-io/docs/docs/chatbot-design-tips.md

 <br>

-### Plot Conversation Graph
+### Draw Conversation Graph

 As shown in the above outline, chat topics may be conditioned upon previous chat topics.
 For example, topics `T2`, `T3`, and `T4` follow up to one branch of `T1` (`New Booking`), while topics `T5` and `T6` follow the other branch of `T1` (`Manage Booking`).
-Since Juji AI chatbots support arbitrarily complex conversations that many include complex depencies, it is always a good idea to plot the underlying **conversation graph** to layout various dependencies.
+Since Juji AI chatbots support arbitrarily complex conversations that may include complex depencies, it is always a good idea to draw the underlying **conversation graph** to layout various dependencies.
 Below is the corresponding conversation graph representing the restaurant reservation chatbot mentioned above.